 At What Age Do You Talk About Drugs With Your Kids?

-Unfortunately, there is no perfect age at which parents should start a dialogue about drugs and alcohol with their kids.
-But, it is important to start early.
-In fact, the earlier parents start talking to children about substance abuse and addiction, the better.
+There is no perfect age at which parents should start a dialogue about drugs and alcohol with their kids.
 Many parents start the conversation when children are as young as three years old.

 However, educating children about drugs, alcohol, and addiction is a long-term process that spans several years.
 As a child ages, the nature and context of the conversation should mature and will address developmental stages and age-specific challenges he or she is likely to experience.